 What we like: Enduro-ready downhill performance with surprisingly good climbing chops.

 What we don’t: Overkill for tame trails.

-Combining 29-inch wheels and a lot of travel does mean the Ripmo is overkill for flatter and less technical trails.
-And while it’s energetic and happy to fly through a flowy section, it’s realistically more bike than a good number of trail riders truly need.
+Combining 29-inch wheels and a lot of travel does mean the Ripmo is overkill for flatter, flowy, and less technical trails.
+And while it’s energetic and happy to pop off features along the way, it’s realistically more bike than a good number of trail riders actually need.
 As such, it comes up a little short of the slightly more versatile and better-climbing SB130 above.
-Plus, we think the Yeti is a bit more refined, and the styling and color options on the Ripmo do leave a little to be desired (although that’s subjective).
-Of note, Ibis covers both ends of the trail category really well, and their lighter and snappier Ripley is our top choice among short-travel options (below).
+Plus, we think the Yeti is a bit more refined—the Ibis’s internal routing needed a little work to keep from rattling, as one example—and the styling of the Ripmo does leave a little to be desired (although that’s subjective).
+Of note, Ibis covers both ends of the trail category really well, and their lighter and snappier Ripley is a top choice among short-travel options.